fabiospampinato/vscode-github-notifications-bell/README.md

-  "githubNotificationsBell.refreshInterval": 300, // Amount of seconds to wait before each refresh "githubNotificationsBell.oauthToken": "", // OAuth token used for requesting the notifications "githubNotificationsBell.alignment": "right", // Bell's position in the statusbar (left/right) "githubNotificationsBell.icon": "bell", // The icon to use in the statusbar "githubNotificationsBell.color": "", // Bell's color when there are some notifications "githubNotificationsBell.colorNone": "#888888", // Bell's color when there aren't any notifications "githubNotificationsBell.colorParticipating": "#FFCC00", // Bell's color when there are some notifications you are participating in
+  "githubNotificationsBell.refreshInterval": 300, // Amount of seconds to wait before each refresh "githubNotificationsBell.oauthToken": "", // OAuth token used for requesting the notifications "githubNotificationsBell.alignment": "right", // Bell's position in the statusbar (left/right) "githubNotificationsBell.icon": "mark-github", // The icon to use in the statusbar "githubNotificationsBell.color": "", // Bell's color when there are some notifications "githubNotificationsBell.colorNone": "#888888", // Bell's color when there aren't any notifications "githubNotificationsBell.colorParticipating": "#FFCC00", // Bell's color when there are some notifications you are participating in